Sidpatchy/RomeBot/README.md

 Remember, Roma Invicta and Carthago Delanda Est!

-Currently, I have no plans to actively work on this, though, if I see any need for new features I will add them.
+I have no plans for new features but I will add them as I see fit

 Written in Python using version 3.7.x using Discord.py